China’s exploration and innovation in common prosperity is of great significance to the country’s economic development and prosperity

 Chinese and other scholars have done extensive research on the relationship between distribution and inequality of income and wealth, so I will not repeat it here.
-Instead, I will focus on two changes that may help reduce the income gap caused by the first distribution: enterprise system and corporate value orientation.
+Instead, I will focus on two changes that may help reduce the income gap caused by the First Distribution: the enterprise system and corporate value orientation.

 In 1997 I proposed the concept of the enterprise system.
 Based on the degree of separation of ownership and management, companies can be divided into three categories: family type (Type A), modern enterprise system type (Type B), and state-owned type (Type C).
 Among them, Type B enterprises display the characteristics of the enterprises that have achieved the separation of management and ownership, dispersed equity, and established a modern corporate governance system.

-The United States not only has traditional Type B companies such as IBM, General Electric, General Motors, Citi, Coca-Cola, and Procter & Gamble, but also a new generation of Type B enterprises like Google, Amazon and Facebook, which have sprung from ground-breaking innovations and hold a leading role in influencing global development.
+The United States not only has traditional Type B companies such as IBM, General Electric, General Motors, Citi, Coca-Cola and Procter & Gamble, but also a new generation of Type B enterprises like Google, Amazon and Facebook, which have sprung from ground-breaking innovations and hold a leading role in influencing global development.

 Since its reforms and opening up in 1978, China’s social and economic development has been spectacular.
 From the perspective of the enterprise system, the current Chinese system represents a combination of Type A and Type C companies.

-In the long term, China may need to spur and cultivate the development of Type B enterprises so as to build an enterprise system that combines Type A, Type B, and Type C companies.
+In the long term, China may need to spur and cultivate the development of Type B enterprises so as to build an enterprise system that combines Type A, Type B and Type C companies.
 This could be a necessary condition for deepening its economic transformation and promoting common prosperity.
 For a detailed discussion of this issue you can refer to my article, “Enterprise System and its Optimization” published in 2019 which is available on the CKGSB website.

-In some countries and regions where Type B companies dominate, the income gap between corporate senior management team, and ordinary employees remains significant after the first distribution.
-For example, in 2019 the salary of Google CEO Sundar Pichai was about USD $280 million, or 1,085 times the average annual salary of a Google employee of USD $258,000.
+In some countries and regions where Type B companies dominate, the income gap between the corporate senior management team and ordinary employees remains significant after the First Distribution.
+For example, in 2019 the salary of Google CEO Sundar Pichai was about $280 million, or 1,085 times the average annual salary of a Google employee of $258,000.